 Topic Principles interest rate risk In general, the bank is exposed to longer tenors and interest repricing periods for its assets than for its liabilities (particularly as most clients deposit their funds with the Bank at sight rather than on term).
 Interest rate risk measurement EVE sensitivity Economic Value of Equity ("EVE") sensitivity estimates the percentage by which the net present value ("NPV") of the cash flows arising from on- and off-balance sheet positions under the prevailing term structure of interest rates changes under different instantaneous interest rate shocks.
 It is measured by applying six FINMA-defined stress scenarios and considering the EVE change of the worst case, which is put in relation to EVE.
 NII sensitivity Net Interest Income ("NII") sensitivity looks at the expected / potential increase or reduction in NII over a shorter time horizon (typically one to three years) resulting from defined interest rate scenarios.
-The change in NII is the difference in the expected NIII between a base geometric and the defined interest difference in the expected NII between a base scenario and the defined interest rate scenarios.
-It does not include Expected Credit Losses ("ECL")9 and is • measured by applying two FINMA-defined stress scenarios and considering the NII change of the worst case, which is put in relation to the NII base case.
-The FX transaction risk exposure for contractually agreed transactions is defined as the sum of all long and short net exposures by currency without netting.
+The change in NII is the

+1.55 difference in the expected NII between a base scenario and the defined interest rate scenarios.
+It does not include Expected Credit Losses ("ECL")9 and is measured by applying two FINMA-defined stress scenarios and considering the NII change of the worst case, which is put in relation to the NII base case.
+Foreign exchange risk measurement The FX transaction risk exposure for contractually agreed transactions is defined as the sum of all long and short net exposures by currency without netting.
 This comprises both the on balance sheet exposure (financial assets minus financial liabilities) and the relevant off-balance sheet exposure (e.g. forward purchases minus forward sales) by currency.
-Precious metals Foreign exchange risk ("PMET") exposures to gold, silver, platinum and palladium (XAU, XAG, measurement XPT and XPD) are treated like another currency.
+Precious metals ("PMET") exposures to gold, silver, platinum and palladium (XAU, XAG, XPT and XPD) are treated like another currency.
 PMET net exposures include physical PMET positions held for risk of the Bank, metal accounts claims from banks, metal account liabilities to clients and open PMET forward purchases and sales.
 Individual PMET net exposures are to be included in the FX transaction exposure like net exposures for individual currencies.
-For equities risk exposure calculation and risk limit adherence, shares, . participation certificates, equities funds and options as well as perpetual bonds Equities risk are included at prevailing market values (sum of long and short positions measurement without netting).
+Equities risk measurement For equities risk exposure calculation and risk limit adherence, shares, participation certificates, equities funds and options as well as perpetual bonds are included at prevailing market values (sum of long and short positions without netting).
 Funds invested in equities as well as mixed funds, which include equities investments, are to be counted as equities positions in their entirety for the purpose of the exposure calculation.
-For commodities price risk exposure calculation commodities are included at Commodities price prevailing market values (sum of long and short positions without netting). risk measurement For commodities risk measurement purposes individual commodities exposures cannot be netted when terms do not match.
-0.0 For other market price risk exposure calculation real estate and real estate funds Other market price are included at prevailing market values (sum of long and short positions risk measurement without netting).
+Commodities price risk measurement For commodities price risk exposure calculation commodities are included at prevailing market values (sum of long and short positions without netting).
+For commodities risk measurement purposes individual commodities exposures cannot be netted when terms do not match.
+Other market price risk measurement For other market price risk exposure calculation real estate and real estate funds are included at prevailing market values (sum of long and short positions without netting).